It's the last day for these savings

 Monitoring and Review

 Risk management is an ongoing process.
-Reliability engineers continuously monitor systems to detect any emerging risks or changes in existing risks.
+Engineers continuously monitor systems to detect any emerging risks or changes in existing risks.
 They use real-time data collection and monitoring systems, such as SCADA and IoT sensors, to gather information on system performance and identify potential issues before they escalate.
 Regular reviews and audits are conducted to evaluate the effectiveness of risk mitigation measures and make necessary adjustments.

 How to Become a Reliability Engineer?